duncombe/netcdf-guidelines/README.md

 ###Setting within the larger system, archive package, ncsos, automated asset inventory, maximal use of discovery portals

-Example netcdf files for each in with platform, regular and irregular grids
+Example netcdf files for each with platform, regular and irregular grids

 ###Relationship to other standards and a picture explaining the role each standard plays.